tttsaurus/Ingame-Info-Reborn-Wiki/docs/wiki/spotify.md

     # and it's not recommended for you to share your client id
     # Guide: you have to create a spotify app to get client id & secrete
     # https://developer.spotify.com/documentation/web-api/concepts/apps
-    # Redirect URI should be set to https://127.0.0.1:8888 for this mod to listen [default: ]
+    # Redirect URI must be set to http://127.0.0.1:8888 for this mod to listen [default: ]
     S:"Spotify Client Id"=██████████████████████

     # Input client secret of your spotify app